olahol/react-tagsinput/README.md

 Callback when the tag input changes, the argument is an array of the current tags.

+##### onChangeInput

+Callback when the input changes, the argument is the value of the input.

 ##### onTagAdd

 Callback when a tag is added, argument is the added tag.

+##### onBeforeTagAdd

+Callback before a tag is added, if it returns a `string` the tag is transformed if it returns a falsy value the tag is not added.

 ##### onTagRemove

 Callback when a tag is removed, argument is the removed tag.

+##### onBeforeTagRemove

+Callback before a tag removed, if it returns a falsy value the tag is not removed.

 ### Methods